 Strengthening surrounding muscles will support and protect the joint, and physical activity helps improve and maintain joint mobility and aids weight reduction efforts.
 The top activities for people suffering from achy joints are swimming, cycling and moderate strength training —all of which put a little stress on the joints.

 If you don’t drive a car, the car is going to last a lifetime, but if you don’t drive a body, it’s going to break down early.
-The more you use your body, the longer it lasts and the
+The more you use your body, the longer it lasts and the longer it works.
+And this certainly applies to your joints.

 Reducing your movement can weaken muscles, and this adds to joint problems, as well as affecting posture and creating additional problems.
 Moving your body is a key to healthier joints.